can Chiropractic reduce neck pain?

 This is why our Townsville chiropractors will look at the functionality of your entire spine, including postural changes and habits as we try to find the true cause of your neck pain.

-If you consult us about neck pain we will not start any treatment until we fully understand what is causing your problem.
-We will discuss which techniques we believe will be the most suitable for you and design an individual plan that best suits you before we start care.
+When you consult us about neck pain we will not start any treatment until we fully understand what is causing your problem.
+We will discuss which techniques we believe will be the most suitable for you and design an individual plan that best suits you.

 One recent study found that the best recommendation for managing neck pain involves spinal adjustments, exercise recommendations and soft tissue work 2.
 Therefore, your treatment will usually involve specific spinal adjustments, appropriate rehabilitation exercises, and home care advice tailored to your needs .
 You can find out more about what happens at your first visit here.